tzf1003/hexstrike-ai/README.md

 - **Cloud Tools**: prowler, trivy, scout-suite, kube-hunter, kube-bench
 - **Recon Tools**: hakrawler, httpx, paramspider, aquatone, subjack, dnsenum

-*Note: Each tool should be installed according to its official documentation.*
+*Note: Each tool should be installed according to its official documentation.
+Even if not all tools are installed it will work fine and will ignore that tool.*

 #### **Step 3: Start HexStrike Server**